 Librarians are blanket people.
 Librarians are also chenille people.
 I do not make the rules.
 (This one’s machine washable and comes with nearly a thousand five-star reviews.)

-6. This tote bag from Loyalty Bookstore in Washington, D.C.
+6. Tote bag from Loyalty Bookstore in Washington, D.C.

 Not only do we love this gorgeous print, but Loyalty Bookstores out of D.C. is a fantastic independent bookstore to support.
 Founded by Hannah Oliver Depp, a Black and Queer bookseller, Loyalty is a treasured independent bookstore in the mid-Atlantic area.

 Embroidery not your jam?
 These sleek leather bookmarks are beautiful, colorful, and have a monogram option for when you absent-mindedly leave your book in a cafe.
-And let’s be honest: Nothing says “librarian gifts” quite like bookmarks.
+And let’s be honest, nothing says “gifts” quite like bookmarks.

-Buy it: Ex Libris necklace at Out of Print
+Buy it: Shakespeare shirt at Out of Print

 10. Literary tattoos